Thursday, October 23, 2025

 Theology course: Week 6 reflection

 This week I think there was too much jargon and I was disgruntled as a result.
 I think I was more annoyed by the pre-class reading materials, which caused me to approach the lesson in a less conducive frame of mind.
 Why was I so annoyed?
-I complained to my brother that the chapter on “meticulous providence” by Oliver Crisp was worse than my law textbooks which I had to read for my undergraduate degree!
+I complained to my brother that the chapter on “meticulous providence” by Oliver Crisp was worse than the law textbooks which I had to read for my undergraduate degree!
 It’s like the theologian was not writing English, even though he was!

 I needed more background knowledge in order to be able to understand Crisp’s writing.
 He started off by mentioning the Heidelberg Catechism and its definition of ‘meticulous providence’ in the first sentence as if he already expected readers to be familiar with both the catechism and the concept of ‘meticulous providence’.
 I had never heard of either in my life.
 Obviously, I was off to a bad start.